 The use of oak barrels can impart special qualities to a wine through the processes of evaporation and low level exposure to oxygen.

-In a year, a typical 225 litre barrique can lose anywhere between 5 and 10 litres of wine through the course of evaporation, even more for a new barrique.
+In a year, a typical 225 litre barrique can lose anywhere between 5 and 10 litres of wine through the course of evaporation, even much more for a new barrique.

 This evaporation (of water and some alcohol) concentrates the flavour and aroma of the wine.